INFP personality types seek to live in accordance with their inner core of values, and have insight into what is really important to others.

 INFPs under stress

-If you’re an INFP, you will typically become stressed in the situations shown in this MBTI type head illustration.
+An INFP will typically become stressed in the situations shown in this MBTI type head illustration.
 In these circumstances you will tend to become cynical, depressed, aggressive and prone to acute self-doubt.
-Share a copy of this INFP pictogram to remind yourself, and warn colleagues, about your key stressors!
+Download and share* this INFP stress head to remind yourself and your colleagues about the insights that stress INFPs.